feathersjs/docs/databases/sequelize.md

 });
 ```

-Now there is an SQLite todos API running at `http://localhost:3030/todos`, including validation according to the model definition.
+Now there is an SQLite messages API running at `http://localhost:3030/messages`, including validation according to the model definition.

 ## Validation